Synixe/Documents/guides/roles/fixed-wing.md

 ![Diagram](img/bomb_crosshair.png)

-If the location of impact is obstructed the crosshair will be overlayed with a cross.
+If the location of impact is obstructed the crosshair will be overlaid with a cross.

 ![Diagram](img/unguided_obstructed.png)